 Freight cars take the grain to terminal elevators in the city.
 There it is cleaned, dried, and graded.
-Then it is again loaded into freight cars and taken to a mill to be made into flour, cereals, or other grain products.
+Then it may be loaded again into freight cars and taken to a mill in another city to be made into flour, cereals, or other grain products.

-The principal flour-milling states are Kansas, Minnesota, New York, Missouri, Texas, Illinois, and Ohio.
+The principal flour-milling states are Kansas, New York, Minnesota, Missouri, Illinois, Texas, and Ohio.